 Introducing Cat Ba Island

-Almost half of Cat Ba Island (which has a total area of 354 sq km) and 90 sq km of the adjacent waters were declared a national park in 1986 to protect the island’s diverse ecosystems.
-These include subtropical evergreen forests on the hills, freshwater swamp forests at the base of the hills, coastal mangrove forests, small freshwater lakes and coral reefs.
-Most of the coastline consists of rocky cliffs, but there are a few sandy beaches hidden away in small coves.
+Almost half of Cat Ba Island (with a total area of 354 sq km) and 90 sq km of the adjacent waters were declared a national park in 1986 to protect the island’s diverse ecosystems: subtropical evergreen forests on the hills, freshwater swamp forests at the base of the hills, coastal mangrove forests, small freshwater lakes and coral reefs.
+Most of the coastline consists of rocky cliffs, but there are some sandy beaches and tiny fishing villages hidden away in small coves.

-There are numerous lakes, waterfalls and grottoes in the spectacular limestone hills, the highest of which rises 331m above sea level.
-The largest permanent body of water on the island is Ech Lake, which covers an area of 3 hectares.
-Almost all of the surface streams are seasonal; most of the island’s rainwater flows into caves and follows underground streams to the sea, which creates a shortage of fresh water during the dry season.
+Lakes, waterfalls and grottoes dot the spectacular limestone hills, the highest rising 331m above sea level.
+The island’s largest body of water is Ech Lake, (3 hectares).
+Almost all of the surface streams are seasonal.
+Most of the island’s rainwater flows into caves and follows underground streams to the sea, creating a shortage of fresh water during the dry season.

-The best weather on Cat Ba Island is from late September to November, particularly the latter, when the air and water temperature is mild and skies are mostly clear.
-December to February is cooler, but still pleasant.
-From February to April rain is common, while the summer months, from June through August, are hot and humid.
-This is also peak season and the island is overrun with Vietnamese tourists from Hanoi and beyond.
+Cat Ba’s best weather is from late September to November, when air and water temperatures are mild and the skies are mostly clear.
+December to February is cooler but pleasant.
+From February to April is still good, but you can expect some rain.
+Summer (June to August) is hot and humid with occasional thunderstorms.
+This is also peak season and the island is packed with Vietnamese tourists.